 While the engine is warming up, take this time to prepare the surface you will be using.
 Always use a hard flat surface.
 Cover the surface with cardboard, newspaper, or other material to prevent oil from penetrating your hard surface.

-Step 3: Unplug the Spark Plug Lead on Your Push Mower for Safety
+Step 3: Unplug the Spark Plug Wire for Safety

 It is very important to unplug the spark plug lead from the spark plug before you begin working on your mower.
 You do not want to skip this safety step.